Salmon Data Exchange Package Specification

 - Use

-column_role = "id"for identifiers such ascu_id,survey_event_id. - Use
+column_role = "identifier"for identifiers such ascu_id,survey_event_id,POP_ID. - Use

-column_role = "measure"for numeric quantities (e.g., escapement, run size, exploitation rate). - Use
+column_role = "measurement"for numeric quantities (e.g., escapement, run size, exploitation rate). - Use

 8 codes.csv Schema